industrial-edge/iih-semantics-getting-started/README.md

 ### Overview

-This application example describes the implementation and usage of the IIH for reading data from a PLC and sharing the data to external application using OPC UA models.
+This application example describes the implementation and usage of the IIH for reading data from a PLC and sharing the data to external applications using OPC UA models.

 ![Overview](docs/graphics/overview.png)

 ### General Task
 The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standarized model of information using OPC UA Companion Specifications.
 IIH maps data from PLC to those models and makes data accessible via an OPC UA Server.
 To read data from PLC two options are used: OPC UA Connector (Databus) and SIMATIC S7+ Connector.
-In this example is explained how to get the data from those connectors to the IIH.
+In this example it is explained how to get the data from those connectors to the IIH.

 ## Requirements